 Pro Tips

-- I suggest 1 ½ pounds of chicken.
+- I suggest 1½ pounds of chicken.
 It could be as little as 1 pound or as much as 2 pounds.
 Diced or shredded.
 Get your chicken where you can.
-Cook as directed or use precooked like a rotisserie chicken.
+Cook as directed or use precooked, such as a rotisserie chicken.

 - The tortillas will be much more flexible if warmed slightly in the microwave.

-- This is a bit bland, so you can spice it up some.
-See the post for options.
+- The base recipe is mild, so feel free to spice it up — see post for options.

 - After cooking, store refrigerated for 2–3 days or frozen for 3–4 months.
 Can be frozen uncooked for 3–4 months.
 To refrigerate uncooked, assemble the enchiladas but add the sauce and cheese just before cooking.